SamueleGiraudo/Calimba/Help.md

 ### Concatenation
-To play notes and rests one after the other, separate them with the operator `*`, called _concatenation operator_.
+To play notes and rests one after the other, we separate these with the operator `*`, called _concatenation operator_.
 Each note and rest lasts one unit of time, which is worth by default $500$ ms.